Ferry to Juneau a fantastic cruise through the inland passage

 Inside passage

-We sailed with The MV Columbia.
-The ferry had observation lounges, a saloon bar, a cafeteria and a small restaurant.
-She has 100 cabins and can carry 500 passengers and about 130 vehicles.
+The ferry to Juneau we booked was the MV Columbia.
+She can take 500 passengers and 130 vehicles.
+On board was an observation deck from which we had fantastic views.
+There was a nice cafeteria and a small restaurant where you could eat and a fantastic saloon bar.
 Before boarding, we had plenty of time to walk to the Bellingham wonderful deli.
-We filled our big bag with delicious food and wine.
+We filled our big bag with delicious food and wine and catered for our self.
 We’re ready for sailing!

 Later, we went to our luxurious outside cabin.
 It had everything we needed for the three-day cruise: two bunk beds, one chair, and a nice, but small bathroom.
 It was very cosy, cheers!